-Throughout this paper we denote with $\varrho$ a density matrix that describes a quantum state, which is shared between the two local parties Alice and Bob.
-We only consider scenarios where the dimensions of the local Hilbert spaces are equal and denote this dimension with $d$.
+Throughout this paper we denote by $\varrho$ a density matrix that describes a quantum state, which is shared between the two local parties Alice and Bob.
+We only consider scenarios where the dimensions of the local Hilbert spaces are equal and denote this dimension by $d$.
 One central question in quantum information theory is whether or not a quantum state $\varrho$ is entangled.
 It is well known that for pure quantum states one can calculate the Schmidt rank to answer this question.
-Pure quantum states are separable iff they have Schmidt rank $1$ and thus can be written as $\ket{\psi}= \ket{\psi_A}\otimes \ket{\psi_B}$.
+Pure quantum states are separable if and only if they have Schmidt rank $1$ and thus can be written as $\ket{\psi}= \ket{\psi_A}\otimes \ket{\psi_B}$.
 Otherwise they are entangled. \\\\

-\paragraph{Schmidt numbers:} In Ref. \cite{terhal2000schmidt} the definition of the Schmidt rank is extended to mixed states and called Schmidt number.
-To determine if the Schmidt number of a state $\varrho$ is smaller or equal to $K$ one asks for a decomposition where all Schmidt ranks are smaller or equal to $K$.
+\paragraph{Schmidt numbers:} In Ref. \cite{terhal2000schmidt} the definition of the Schmidt rank is extended to mixed states and is called the Schmidt number.
+To determine if the Schmidt number of a state $\varrho$, is smaller than or equal to $K$, one asks for a decomposition of $\varrho$ into pure states $\ket{\psi_i}$ where all Schmidt ranks $ \mathcal{S}( \ket{\psi_i})$ are smaller than or equal to $K$.
 To obtain the Schmidt number of $\varrho$ we therefore need to solve

-where $p_i,\ket{\psi_i}$ give valid decompositions of $\varrho$.
-We denote the states that have Schmidt numbers equal or less than $K$ with $S_K$.
-The set of separable states for example can be denoted as $S_1$.